omartr221/my-project/replit.md

 - June 25, 2025.
 Fixed form validation and input handling to prevent undefined value errors
 - June 25, 2025.
 Added new workers: بدوي and عبد الحفيظ
 - June 25, 2025.
 Implemented duplicate prevention logic in task form - each worker can only be selected once across all roles
+- June 25, 2025.
+System reset with clean database - ready for production use with complete team setup
+- June 25, 2025.
+Enhanced WebSocket handling for real-time updates across all components
+- June 25, 2025.
+Final integration testing completed - all features working seamlessly

 ## User Preferences